 - Safety Planning Intervention for Suicidal Individuals describes the Safety Planning Intervention and how it can help individuals, explains when to work with individuals to create a safety plan, and describes the steps in creating a safety plan.

-The trainings have been reviewed and approved by OASAS to satisfy the requirements for CASAC, CPP or CPS initial credentialing and/or renewal
+These workshops have been reviewed and approved by OASAS to satisfy credentialing requirements.

 - "Integrating Tobacco Use Interventions into Chemical Dependence Services" free online, self-paced, interactive and fun courses!
 Topics include: Assessment, Diagnosis, Pharmacotherapy, Behavioral Interventions, and Co-Occurring Disorders.
 Modules 1 & 2 satisfy CASAC/CPP/CPS Section 1; Modules 3 & 5 satisfy CASAC Section 2 and CPP Section 4; Module 4 satisfies CASAC Section 3 and CPP Section 4.Â All modules satisfy credentialing renewal requirements, as well.
 Earn more than 20 hours of free credentialing clock hours.